mkollaro/destroystack/README.md

 packages.
 Your SSH keys have to be distributed on them.
 For more info on the setups, see the file `TEST_PLAN.md`

-You will also need [packstack](https://github.com/stackforge/packstack) and `python-nose` on the machine from which you run the tests (do not run them on the test machines).
+You may need [packstack](https://github.com/stackforge/packstack) (but you can use some other installation tool) and `python-nose` on the machine from which you run the tests (do not run them on the test machines).

 Future requirements will be around 6 testing servers.